 Why is my SELECT query running slowly on my Amazon Aurora MySQL DB Cluster?

-There are a number of reasons that SELECT queries can run slowly on your Amazon Aurora for MySQL DB Cluster.
+There are several reasons that SELECT queries might run slowly on your Aurora MySQL-Compatible DB Cluster.

 - Your Amazon Relational Database Service (Amazon RDS) system resources are over utilized.
 This can happen because of high CPU, low memory, or a workload that exceeds what your DB instance type can handle.